petwill/acm/flow/README.txt

   d. if ss -> other verticles aren't all used ==> no feasible solution
   e. addEdge(ss, s, inf), addEdge(t, tt, inf), removeEdge(t, s) (not necessary)
   f. f2 = maxFlow of current graph
-  c. final answer will be f2 - sigma( lb of all edges ）
+  c. final answer will be f2 - the sum of edge demands